stevehemingway/stevehemingway.github.io/content/Trading/November/7_november.md

 ---
-title: Election result called by media
+title: Election result called by media.
 category: markets
+date: 7 November 2020
 tags: USA
 ---

 # Biden has made it across the line and what it means for markets